Working with REST Tasks

 After a REST request is sent, by default Data Integration waits for the call to return the response before proceeding to other tasks (synchronous API mode).
 The REST invocation completes when the response is received for the REST request.
 Currently, the supported content type for the API response is JSON.

-If the REST request invokes an operation that is long running, specify a polling condition and an optional termination configuration to define the completion of the REST invocation.
+If the REST request invokes an operation that's long running, specify a polling condition and an optional termination configuration to define the completion of the REST invocation.
 When polling is configured, Data Integration does not wait for the REST call to return the response before proceeding to other tasks (asynchronous API mode).
 For more information, see Polling in Long-Running Operations and Termination in Long-Running Operations.

 The maximum size supported for a response returned from a REST task is 512K.
 Larger responses are truncated.